About the Author / Contact Information / About the Site

 About Dan Grossman

 I have been researching, writing, and speaking about the technology and history of rigid airships and zeppelins for over 20 years.
-My most recent project was a documentary for the Discovery Channel and Channel 4 (UK) called “What Destroyed the Hindenburg?” and you can also look for me on the Weather Channel this summer.
-I have consulted for various museums around the world and I frequently help TV, radio, and print journalists who are looking for information about airships.
+I work on television documentaries, consult for various museums around the world, give talks and lectures, and frequently help journalists who are looking for information about airships.
 I have also done research regarding Pan Am’s clipper flying boats and have written about ocean liner technology and history.

 Trailer for “What Destroyed the Hindenburg?“